-Discuss the project's consistency with existing land uses or long-term policy framework for the area (for instance, as reflected in local and regional plans), and with legislation, standards, codes or guidelines available to monitor and control operations on site.
+Discuss the project's consistency with existing land uses or long-term policy framework for the area (for instance, as reflected in local and regional plans such as the Central Queensland Strategy for Sustainability - 2004 and Beyond), and with legislation, standards, codes or guidelines available to monitor and control operations on site.
 Refer to all relevant state and regional planning policies.
 This information is required to demonstrate how the proposal conforms to state, regional and local plans for the area.